iyeri/CSC-3100-Project/CONTRIBUTING.md

    can run 'npx eslint FILENAME' to check a specific file. (eslint is currently only setup for .js files.
 You can edit this in the individual eslint.config.js files within the frontend & backend.)

+   ESLint9 is the most recent compatible version with some ReactNative components.
+   You might need to use 'npm i --legacy-peer-deps' when installing ESLint.